KDSPY vs Publisher Rocket: Which Platform Is Better for Kindle Book Keyword Research?

 It is fast and simple to install as well as implement.

-KDSPY can only be used in Google Chrome and Firefox.
+However, the KDSPY browser extension can only be used in Google Chrome and Firefox.

 Publisher Rocket: Software

-Publisher Rocket is not available in your browser as it is a software installation.
+Publisher Rocket is not available as a browser extension as it is a software installation.
 The program will be compatible with both Windows and Mac computers.

 It is worth mentioning in a Publisher Rocket review that they also have an app you can download to make searching even easier.